mockoon/mockoon/packages/serverless/README.md

 ## Disabling routes

-When using the `disabledRoutes` option, you can disable routes by UUID(s) or keyword(s) in route path.
+You can disable routes at runtime by providing their UUIDs or a keyword present in the route's path (do not include a leading slash).
+You can also disable all the routes present in a folder (including subfolders) by adding a keyword present in a folder name.

 This is the counterpart of the "Toggle route" feature in the desktop application (right-click on a route -> "Toggle route").

+For example, to disable all routes in a folder named `folder1`, and all routes having "users" in their paths, you can provide the following array `['folder1', 'users']`.

 ## Serverless package limitations